 At the turn of the 20th century, these bands affected the evolving sound of jazz and created their own versions of jazz standards.

-Like second lines themselves, the rhythms of jazz music are connected to West African music, and many of the dance moves seen in second lines today come from the same source.
+Like the second lines themselves, the rhythms of jazz music are connected to West African music, and many of the dance moves seen in the second lines today come from the same source.

-Other musical innovations since, like funk, R&B, and hip-hop, have found their way into the brass band sound so that today’s brass bands can often play material from across a century and a half of music history.
+Other musical innovations, like funk, R&B, and hip-hop, have found their way into the brass band sound so that today’s brass bands can often play material from across a century and a half of music history.